 Before we move on to the steps, remember that every brand of compression socks has its own unique sizing chart.
 For instance, medium size in one brand might not be a medium in another brand.
 So, it’s essential to measure correctly and check the size chart for the product you need.
 This will ensure that you will get a pair that fits properly.

-When & how to take the measurement?
+When and how to take the measurements?

 - Measurements should be taken as soon as you wake up in the morning.

 - The measurements can be obtained by using an inches tape/measuring tape, or by using thread and scale.

 How to Measure for Compression Socks and Stockings?
 (A Step-by-Step Approach)

 It’s easy to measure for compression socks and stockings.
 You just need to measure a few spots on your legs.
 Follow the steps to get the measurements you need when ordering them.